photon-labs/framework/phresco-framework-runner/delivery/README.txt

 	1.Unzip Phresco-build-<version>.zip containing Service war, Mongo DB dump and Phresco Framework -<version>.zip
 	2.Unzip the Phresco-framework -<version>.zip
-	2.Open the command prompt and run the batch script , c:/phresco/phresco-framework/bin/start-framework-server.bat to start the framework.
+	2.Open the command prompt and run the batch script , Dir:\phresco\phresco-framework\bin>start-framework-server.bat to start the framework.

 In Mac or Linux,